-The Commonwealth of Pennsylvania and the Department of General Services (DGS) have recently made changes to their program.
+The Commonwealth of Pennsylvania and DGS recently made changes to their program.
 A Small Business Initiative was started in July 2012.
-It sets aside certain small procurements for small businesses.
-Act 185 of 2012 was enacted, establishing a Veterans Business Enterprise and Service-Disabled Veteran Business Enterprise program.
-And lastly, just recently DGS changed their Disadvantaged Program (MBE/WBE) to a Small Diverse Program, incorporating small businesses which are of the minorities, women, veteran, and service-disabled veteran categories.
+It set aside certain small procurements for small businesses.
+Additionally, Act 185 of 2012 was enacted, establishing a Veterans Business Enterprise and Service-Disabled Veteran Business Enterprise program.
+And, in 2013, DGS changed their MBE/WBE Program to a Small Diverse Business (SDB) Program, incorporating small businesses which are of the minority, woman, veteran, and service-disabled veteran categories.

 The System is in the process of expanding its program to incorporate SDBs.
 The proactive solicitation process during the bidding period is being retained, but it requires the solicitation of written quotes from SDBs, and not MBEs/WBEs.
 SDBs must be in the DGS database.
 The System's program expansion is taking place as the System's universities adopt the System's revised construction contract.
 During the adoption period, universities' bidding opportunities may include either the MBE/WBE requirement or the SDB requirement.
 Interested firms should ensure they know what the specific bidding opportunity calls for.

 The System may, in future years, re-evaluate the System's overall programs to determine if any revisions are needed.

 During past years, CSO retained Clark Resources, a diversity consulting firm from Harrisburg, to work with the System to support MBE/WBE program efforts in construction.
 However, those efforts have been curtailed due to budgetary reasons.